How Life Insurance Can Help with Estate Taxes

 3. Consider Setting Up an ILIT

-To help ensure that life insurance proceeds are not included in your estate’s taxable value, consider setting up an Irrevocable Life Insurance Trust (ILIT).
+To help ensure that life insurance proceeds are not included in your estate’s taxable value, consider setting up an irrevocable life insurance trust (ILIT).
 With an ILIT, the policy is owned by the trust, and the death benefit can be used to pay estate taxes or other expenses without adding to the taxable estate.

 4. Work with Financial and Legal Professionals

 Estate planning can be complex, especially when dealing with tax laws and large estates.
-It is important to consult with financial planners, estate attorneys, and tax professionals to create a strategy that works best for your unique circumstances and estate planning goals.
+It is important to consult with financial professionals, estate attorneys, and tax professionals to create a strategy that works best for your unique circumstances and estate planning goals.

 These professionals can help determine the right policy type, appropriate ownership structure, the use of trusts, and provide legal advice.